tfinnell/react-validation/README.md

 # react-validation

-Component providing simple form validation for react components.
-It uses [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.
+React component providing simple form validation.
+It uses the [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.

 It is not easy to validate forms with React.
-Due to the one-way data flow style, can't affect forms thru inputs in a straight-forward and simple way.
+Due to the one-way data flow style, affecting forms thru inputs in a straight-forward and simple way becomes difficult.
 React-validation provides several form elements wrapped as React components which are connected to a Form component.

 ### [DEMO](http://lesha-spr.github.io/react-validation/)

-React-validation focuses on providing a validation library without a coupling to a model or anything similar.
+React-validation focuses on providing a validation library without coupling a model or anything similar.
 To access form-data we recommend FormData or [form-serialize](https://www.npmjs.com/package/form-serialize).

 ##### NOTE: Be aware to always pass ```name``` prop.
 It is required.